 He came, he saw, he conquered.
 And he has moved on.

-He doesn’t open YouTube to watch the dejected faces of NDTV anchors or Rajdeep Sardesai discussing the 2014 mandate and feel good about it.
+He doesn’t open YouTube to watch the dejected faces of NDTV anchors or of likes of Rajdeep Sardesai discussing the 2014 mandate and feel good about it.

-Okay, that sounds a bit too childish for a Prime Minister, but what if I told you that he has almost forgotten 2014?
+Okay, that sounds a bit too childish for a Prime Minister to do, but what if I told you that he has almost forgotten 2014?
 That he is not making policies based on the 2014 mandate.
 And that he is not looking to repeat 2014 at all.

 But there is another election that he has in mind – that of 2004.
 When BJP government led by Vajpayee lost after everyone thought Atal Wave was intact.